ngDocumentor/ngDocumentor/README.md

 ## Add your documentation

 Just add your .md file documentation/assets in the `src/assets/docs` folder.
-Now, create your own cofigurations for topnav, sidebar, and footer.
+Now, create your own configurations for [topnav, sidebar, and footer](https://github.com/ganeshkbhat/ngDocumentor/blob/master/src/assets/docs/config.md).
 Finally, run the server using the steps below to view your site / create your own build.

 ## Running Development server